Distributionally robust Kalman filtering with volatility uncertainty: Introduction

 \section{Introduction}

-The Kalman filter is a commonly used algorithm that estimates unknown state variables based on noisy observations.
-It is applied in various fields, including control systems, communications, statistics, and finance.
-The standard Kalman filter assumes a linear system with Gaussian noise, but this assumption is often unrealistic and the noise covariance matrices can be challenging to estimate accurately.
-Therefore, the classic Kalman filter is prone to model misspecification, leading to a large body of literature on robust Kalman filters.
-There are several robust formulations, roughly classified into three categories:
+The Kalman filter is a widely used algorithm for estimating unknown state variables from noisy observations.
+It finds applications in diverse fields such as control systems, communications, statistics, and finance.
+While the standard Kalman filter assumes a linear system with Gaussian noise, this assumption is often unrealistic and the estimation of noise covariance matrices is challenging.
+Consequently, the classical Kalman filter is prone to model misspecification, resulting in a substantial body of literature on robust Kalman filters.
+Various robust formulations exist, including $H^\infty$ filtering \cite{petersen1999robust,hassibi1999indefinite}, risk-sensitive filtering \cite{speyer1974optimization}, outlier-robust approaches \cite{durovic1999robust,gandhi2009robust,huang2020novel}, and distributionally robust methods utilizing the Kullback-Leibler (KL) divergence \cite{levy2012robust,zorzi2016robust} or the optimal transport (OT) framework \cite{nips2018kalman}.
+Another relevant area is adaptive Kalman filtering; recent review by \cite{zhang2020identification} provides insights into this topic.

-\begin{enumerate}[label={(\arabic*)}] \item $H^\infty$ and risk-sensitive filtering: Motivated by the $H^\infty$-control theory, the $H^\infty$ filtering problem constructs a filter to minimize the $H^\infty$ norm between the disturbed inputs and filtered outputs, as described in \cite{petersen1999robust,hassibi1999indefinite}.
-This approach seeks to avoid large errors, even if these errors are unlikely observed from the reference model.
-A closely related idea is risk-sensitive filtering in \cite{speyer1974optimization}, which replaces mean squared errors with an exponential quadratic function to penalize large errors.
-However, these methods do not introduce errors in the model dynamics explicitly.

-\item When Gaussian assumptions don't hold and the noise has heavy tails and outliers, the $M$-estimation approach \citep{durovic1999robust} can be used to solve the regression problem in the Kalman filter robustly.
-A popular choice for $M$-estimators is the Huber loss function.
-Other filters robust to outliers include a generalized maximum likelihood-type estimator in \cite{gandhi2009robust} and a method based on statistical similarity measure in \cite{huang2020novel}.